GabeKelemen/Capture-Leesburg/README.md

 ## General

-Capture Leesburg is a mobile app that allows a user to locate sites of interest on a map and get detailed information about that site.
+Capture Leesburg is a mobile app that allows a user to locate sites of interest on a map and get detailed information about a specific site.
 User can also connect to local guides via chat.

 ## Dependencies